earthly/website/blog/_posts/2022-02-03-golang-sqlite.md

    +build | cgo: exec gcc: exec: "gcc": executable file not found in $PATH
 ~~~

 Oh yeah, the SQLite driver!
-Our driver needs GCC to build and since our builds are running in a container, for repeatability, we need to add GCC to our build script.
+Our driver needs GCC to build and since our builds are running in a container, for repeatability, we need to add GCC to our build script.[^2]

 ~~~{.diff caption="Earthfile"}
 VERSION 0.6